dan-haessler/dezibot/webots/README.md

 ```
 ## Dezimaster
+* Only necessary for technical reasons to track (also later to set the velocity), no need to look at this one [./controllers/dezibot/dezimaster.py](./controllers/dezibot/dezibot.py)
 * Supervisor to track and set the velocity of the dezibots from a given model.
 * Available tracking:
   * time